Gabemmanuel0809/Javascript-Syntax-Practice/README.md

-# Javascript-Syntax-Practice
+# JavaScript-Syntax-Practice
-A demonstrations of concepts I learned in Javascript
+A demonstrations of concepts I learned in JavaScript

 Program list<br>
 1.) warship.js - Demonstrates the basic usage of Object and method</br>